jenniferemshepherd/FT-tech-test/README.md

 * Rubocop was installed to ensure I didn't overlook any untidy code

-* The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them did
+* The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them would do (submit a form)

+* I knew I needed to have the ratings stored in a database, so I'd need a Rating model.
+I TDD'd this too.